 There is an optimism that we are starting to push on now and can really become a part of the race for promotion.
 The next couple of weeks or so up until the new year sees a run of five fixtures, three of which are at home.
 These are covered in Dean Davis’ piece a couple of days ago.
 Undoubtedly, it’s an important time and could make or break our season depending on how we fare.
 But just how well placed are Villa going into the festive season?

 At the time of writing, Villa finds themselves placed 8th in the table with 32 points.
 We’re four points off 6th placed Middlesborough and ten points of second-placed Leeds United.
 With Norwich City perched top of the tree one point further ahead.
+Even with a Vegas Hero bonus code for new customers, the odds don’t look great.

 The dream is of course to grab one of those top two places.
 If that were to happen, it would take an almighty effort to overhaul that kind of gap.
 Luckily, we’re not quite halfway through the season.
 There are plenty of games to chip into the current deficit.